 Keep your iPhone away from heat

 Your device, just like any other electronic device, cannot tolerate heat.
 Exposure to hot temperature of over 30° C is not ideal and must be avoided at all times.
 The battery is not designed to absorb ambient temperature consistently.
 Heat can damage the battery irreversibly so take utmost care where you put your iPhone if you leave it.
 Charging the phone in hot locations like inside an unshaded car in the middle of the day will not only decrease the battery expectancy but the other components inside the phone as well.
 This is very important as, unlike other smartphones, your iPhone’s battery is non-removable; any battery issue you may have may well result to the inconvenience of having it or the phone replaced.
-Keeping your iPhone cool can definitely give more legs to your battery.
+Keeping your iPhone cool can definitely give more legs to your battery and extend battery life.

 Remove third party case when charging